walnuthq/madara-docs/docs/components/prover.md

 ## Proof system security

 The prover utilizes Zero Knowledge technology to generate proofs.
-The benefits of this approach were discussed earlier, but there are additional security and liveness considerations to consider.
+The benefits of this approach were discussed earlier but there are additional security and liveness considerations.

 ### How many provers are needed